gpratt3151/raspi-webkiosk/README.md

 # raspi-webkiosk
-A web kiosk for the Raspberry Pi Zero W based upon a minimal Raspian Lite Tested to work with version Stretch for Raspian.
+A web kiosk for the Raspberry Pi Zero W based upon a minimal Raspian Lite (Stretch).

 # Purpose
 The purpose of this project is to build a functioning web kiosk based upon the $10 USD ($5 on sale) Raspberry Pi Zero W. Power from an integrated USB port on the TV should be fine.
 The installation process is semi-automated and requires minimal interaction.
 Once the build is complete, you should have a functioning web browser that can be controlled via the command-line.